Diagnose Boiler Faults: A Guide to Common Error Codes

 Always note the exact code, try one controlled reset as the manual advises, and record whether the boiler attempts to ignite or simply shows the same fault—this speeds up an engineer’s diagnosis.

 Clear notes on symptoms and codes make the move from DIY checks to professional repair quicker and more efficient.
+If your boiler is displaying persistent fault codes after multiple call-outs, it may be worth exploring a new boiler installation rather than continuing to repair an ageing system.

 How Do Baxi and Ideal Boiler Error Codes Differ?